“`xml

 Registering with USA Boxing

-USA Boxing registration is a must for amateur boxers.
+Registering with USA Boxing is essential for any amateur boxer.

 - Fill out the online form